 There are many scholarship opportunities across the University of Oregon.
 Here is a sampling of scholarships that may be relevant to Sociology majors.
 Please note that this list is not exhaustive, as new scholarships may be developed at any point.
 Be sure to search the UO website and visit Financial Aid to see if there are additional scholarships or grants that you may be eligible for.

 Sociology Majors: The Diana May Woodruff Award – Offered through the Department of Sociology, this annual award gives $5,000 to an undergraduate or graduate sociology student who is interested in pursuing a career in social work.
-The deadline is in winter quarter of each year and the prize applies to the following academic year’s UO tution and fees.
+The deadline for 2018-2019 Academic Year is March 9, 2018.
+The prize applies to the following academic year’s UO tution and fees.

 College of Arts and Sciences students – CAS offers a number of scholarships and fellowships each year.
 Sociology majors are in the College of Arts and Sciences, as are many other programs of study.